 Flossie Wong-Staal is a Chinese-American virologist and molecular biologist.
-She was the first scientist to clone HIV and determine the function of its genes, a major step in proving that HIV is the cause of AIDS.
+She was the first scientist to clone HIV and determine the function of its genes, a significant step in proving that HIV is the cause of AIDS.

 The teachers at her school also encouraged Wong-Staal’s family to change her name to something English.
 Her father chose Flossie after a typhoon that struck the area the previous week.

 In 1965, at the age of eighteen, Wong-Staal went to the United States to attend the University of California, Los Angeles.
-There she pursued a BS in bacteriology which she earned – cum laude – in three years.
-Once she had earned her bachelor’s degree, she would go on to earn a PhD in molecular biology from UCLA in 1972.
+There she pursued a B.S. in bacteriology which she earned – cum laude – in three years.
+Once she had earned her bachelor’s degree, she would go on to earn a Ph.D. in molecular biology from UCLA in 1972.
 She did her postdoc work at the University of California, San Diego, where she would continue to research.

 In 1973, Wong-Staal moved to Bethesda, Maryland to work at the National Cancer Institute (NCI).
 Here she studied retroviruses with Robert Gallo, a pioneer in the study of AIDS.
-The two were searching for the cause of AIDS, which had recently entered the population in the U.S. In 1983, simultaneously with Luc Montagnier in France, Wong-Staal and her colleagues discovered HIV, the virus that causes AIDS.
+The two were searching for the cause of AIDS, which had recently entered the population in the United States.
+In 1983, simultaneously with Luc Montagnier in France, Wong-Staal and her colleagues discovered HIV, the virus that causes AIDS.

-Wong-Staal was the first researcher to clone HIV, which she did in 1985.
-This led to the first genetic map of the virus, which aided in the development of blood tests for HIV.
+Wong-Staal was the first researcher to clone HIV, which she did in 1985 – this led to the first genetic map of the virus, which aided in the development of blood tests for HIV.

 In 2007, The Daily Telegraph heralded Dr. Wong-Staal as #32 of the “Top 100 Living Geniuses.”